-Work stitches by inserting hook into ring so that you work each stitch over both the ring and the tail.
+Work stitches by inserting your hook into the ring so that you work each stitch over both the ring and the tail.
 When you have finished all the stitches of your first round, pull the tail to close up the center.
 At this point you can crochet over the tail as you go, or you can weave it in with a tapestry needle when you are finished.
 Never cut it off short!
 That would make the center of your circle come undone.

 If you want your circle to lay flat, as opposed to ruffling or making a cone shape, then work 6 single crochet or 12 double crochet in the first round, at the end you can insert your hook back into your first stitch, or your turning chain, and work a slip stitch to join them into a circle.
 You can work in spirals without joining by just putting the next stitch directly into the top of your first stitch.
 I recommend following a pattern on how many and how/if to join at the end of the round if you are not an intermediate to advanced crocheter.
 Or if you just want to play around, experiment, or otherwise walk on the wild side with your crochet, do whatever your fiber-loving heart desires!

 Here are some simple circular crochet projects to get you started: